aurimontem/phs/week_3/README.md

 LaTeX using tikz, how to include sets of equations, and how to cite references without using BiBTeX.

-To see an example research report (my final from Parallel Computing, where I parallelized matrix multiplication), look in the `example_tex_report` directory.
+To see an example research report (Eric Jones' final report for Parallel Computing, a class at Colorado School of Mines, where he parallelized matrix multiplication), look in the `example_tex_report` directory.
 Compile and view the document as usual.